Less is More: DocString Compression in Code Generation: Evaluation

 Consistently, across other datasets such as CodeHarmony, MBPP, Subtle, Creative and BigCodeBench, {\tool} either matches or exceeds the competing methods, especially under aggressive compression scenarios.
 The uniform superiority of {\tool} across diverse datasets and models underscores its versatility and robustness.
 These results suggest that {\tool} effectively balances compression and information retention, making it a potent tool for optimizing prompt inputs in code generation tasks.

-Furthermore, the fact that {\tool} maintains high efficacy across models of varying sizes and architectures indicates its generalizability.
+Furthermore, the fact that {\tool} maintains a high Pass@1 score across models of varying sizes and architectures indicates its generalizability.
 It effectively aids both open-source and closed-source models, including state-of-the-art systems like GPT-4o.
 This broad applicability enhances the practical value of {\tool} in real-world code generation applications.